Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Non-magnetic basic flows

 is found to recover the solution (\ref{eq:LambPolar}) of the non-rotating limit.
-The approach of B74 only allows to approximate the non-penetration condition at the outer boundary.
-The value of $\zeta=\zeta_m$ at the outer boundary can be bounded from below and above by $\zeta_m^{(i)}$ and $\zeta_m^{(o)}$, which are given by (correcting a typo in his equation 16b)
+The approach of B74 can only approximate the non-penetration condition at the outer boundary.
+The value of $\zeta=\zeta_m$ at the outer boundary can be bounded from below and above by $\zeta_m^{(i)}$ and $\zeta_m^{(o)}$, which are given by (correcting a typo in equation~16b of B74)

 such that $[\zeta_m^{(i)}/\zeta_m^{(o)}]^2=1-\gamma^2(1-a^2) $.
 For small $\gamma^2(1-a^2) \ll 1$, the theory is thus expected to be accurate.
-An intermediate relevant estimate is given by equation (15) of B74.
+An intermediate relevant estimate is given by equation~(15) of B74.
 Integrating the associated cubic polynomial, we obtain

 which provides an explicit solution for $\zeta_m$.
 In the rapid-oscillation limit, all three estimates of $\zeta_m$ reduce the added-mass coefficient (\ref{eq:Ca_Busse}) to (\ref{eq:addedm}).